boljen/node-json-tcp/README.md

     jsonTcp.full(socket);

+This will implement all the methods required and create an empty state object.

+## State

+You can manually attach a state object to the socket by adding it to the initialization call.

+    var yourStateObject = {
+      authorized: false
+    };

+    jsonTcp.full(socket, yourStateObject)

+If you ever need to access the state, you can call:

+    var state = socket.getState();

 ### Sending a message

 Sending a new message happens with the send command.
 It needs at least a message